-To put it simply, customer satisfaction is a measurement of your customers’ happiness with your product, service, or specific experience.
+To put it simply, customer satisfaction is the measurement of your customers’ happiness with your product, service, or specific experience.

-Why is it important to measure it at all?
+Why is it important to measure customer satisfaction?

 Well, the answer will not be surprising.
 A happy customer stays with your business longer.
 And you want to keep them as long as possible because acquiring new customers is 5-25 times more expensive than keeping the current ones..